gbarbon/gbarbon/README.md

 ### Hi there 👋

 I am Gianluca Barbon, an Italian computer science professional with an R&D background.
-I hold a Ph.D. in applied formal methods for software verification, and I am now working as a full stack developer at Mia-Care, a [Mia-Platform](https://github.com/mia-platform) company.
+I hold a Ph.D. in applied formal methods for software verification, and I am now working as a software engineer at Mia-Care, a [Mia-Platform](https://github.com/mia-platform) company.

 I previously worked in academic research, in particular on:
 - the debugging of concurrent and distributed applications, contributing to the [Clear](https://github.com/gbarbon/clear) tool;